John Keats

 readersblock

 Every once in a while, you stumble across a book that proves an unexpected charmer.
-David Markson’s Reader’s Block, the book I am presently reading, is one of those rare treats.
+David Markson’s Reader’s Block, a book I keep near to dip into, is one of those rare treats.

-Ostensibly, it’s about an old reader who has sat down to write a novel.
+Ostensibly, it’s about an old reader who sits down to write a novel.
 Trouble is, he suffers not so much from writer’s block as reader’s block.
-He is so well-read and knows so many facts from the arts that he would put Alex Trebek to shame.
-His head is literally swimming with knowledgeable obstructions.
+He is so well-read and knows so many facts about artists and the arts that he would put Ken Jennings to shame.
+His head is literally swimming with obstructions of knowledge.

 The book, then, is not laid out in paragraph form so much as stream-of-consciousness form, where the stream is a roiling with trivia about poets, artists, composers, painters, philosophers, etc.

 To give you a taste, I’ll share a few notable ones about poets and other famous sorts below.
 Some I knew already, but most I did not.
-I wonder how many I’ll remember when I’m done?
+I wonder how many will lodge into my long-term memory vs. here today, gone tomorrow?
 Probably more than I think.
-I’m pretty good when it comes to the “Useless Facts for $500, Alex,” category.
+I’m pretty good when it comes to the “Useless Facts for $500” category on Jeopardy!

 • There is no mention of Ockham’s Razor in anything Ockham ever wrote.